The Source for Interventional

 Josh received his undergraduate degrees from New York University and received his emergency medical certification through St. Vincent’s Hospital, New York City – Manhattan Campus.

 Content and Marketing Staff

 Stephanie Gutch is Senior Manager of Content and Operations of TCTMD.
 Stephanie has over 8 years of experience working for organizations in the medical and education sectors.
 Prior to joining TCTMD, she was the web editor for Methodist Le Bonheur Healthcare, a seven-hospital system based in Memphis, TN.
 She earned a BS in Journalism and Electronic Media from the University of Tennessee, Knoxville.

-Jason Kahn is News Editor of TCTMD and Manager of Academic Content in the Editorial Services Department of the Cardiovascular Research Foundation (CRF).
+Jason Kahn is News Editor-emeritus of TCTMD and Manager of Academic Content in the Editorial Services Department of the Cardiovascular Research Foundation (CRF).
 Jason brings with him over 15 years of medical editorial experience.
 He began his career writing for Clinical Laboratory News, a publication for clinical chemists, before moving to the Medical Tribune, where he advanced from daily reporter to Editor in Chief.
 After five years at Med Trib, Jason helped found a medical web site, Oncology.com, serving as Editor in Chief.
 Before coming to CRF, Jason served as Managing Editor for a group of physician web sites in different subspecialties ranging from anesthesiology to rheumatology.
 He received his undergraduate degree in communications from the University of Michigan and his Masters in Journalism from NYU’s Science and Environmental Reporting Program.